MOAboAli/PatternRecognition/README.md

 # Pattern Recognition
-Course Pattern Recognition, Using Different algorithms on  Iris Dataset (it was created in Dec 2019)
+ Using Different algorithms on  Iris Dataset (it was created in Dec 2019)

 Dataset: Iris Dataset